LittleCanOpener/Final_Assessment/README.md

   <dt>Multiscreen application </dt>
   <dd>Add a nice looking Home screen that has a "Start Game" button - maybe summary for the rules of the game, or fun gif / design that gets the user excited to
   play.
 The game starts with randomly picked word / sentence from a list.
-To learn how to create multiscreen applications, check out BMI Calcualtor section of the Flutter course.
+To learn how to create multiscreen applications, check out BMI Calculator section of the Flutter course.
 It also covers some advanced UI design and code structuring!
 </dd><hr>
   <dt>Input custom words / sentences</dt>